Conspiracy theorists probably have extra gray matter associated with memory, given how easy it is for data points to add up and overwhelm

 Doctors are trained in bedside manner techniques that involve avoiding saying phrases like "I think" or "I believe."
 Instead, they are to tell everything as if they were facts.
 Furthermore, it's better not to tell mixed messages.
 Don't retract something unless you're really sure you made an error.
 Any sign of waffling reduces authority.

 Scientism isn't about the scientific method.
 Instead, it's a process of trusting scientific authority.
-Scientism in healthcare may a net positive today, but even a blind faith in authority would be highly recommended against by that same authority.
-You should always trust to your body.
+Scientism in healthcare may be a net positive today, but even a blind faith in authority would be highly recommended against by that same authority.
+You should always trust your body.

 The domains outside of healthcare should be stronger, though.
 Physics, for example, is ironclad.
 However, the media portrays physics as being upended by revolutions, such as relativity, which instead of making physics appear as an iterative discovering of the true naturue of the universe, the field comes across as a war of ideas.
 Again, you could forgive the anti-scientists watching these "scientific revolutions" unfold and coming out skeptical of any stability in science.